Things to Know Before Traveling to Bali

 Buy the Big Bintangs

 It took us two whole weeks before we realized how much money we could save by buying the large beers and splitting them instead of buying two small ones.
 Don’t make the same mistakes we did – buy the large Bintangs.
+Plus, nothing tastes better on a hot afternoon.

 things to know before traveling to Bali